 Nodes will temporarily block publishing connections by suspending reading from client connection.
 Connections that are only used to consume messages will not be blocked.

-Connection heartbeat monitoring will be disabled, too.
+Connection heartbeat monitoring will be deactivated, too.
 All network connections will show in

 rabbitmqctl and the management UI as either